top of page

 Don't let your anxiety make your decisions for you.

-What is Anxiety?
+What is anxiety anyway?

-We all experience worry, stress and anxiety.
-It is a normal response to stress or threat.
+Anxiety a normal response to stress or threat.
 Just because you experience anxiety does not mean you have an anxiety disorder.
 We all have a "fight/flight/freeze" system that helps protect us from danger in the environment.
 This system is often triggered by our thoughts as well.
 This part of our nervous system reacts automatically.
 It is not a choice.
 Often, when people feel these physical sensations they worry that they have an anxiety disorder.
 Likely, they can manage this anxiety by learning a few simple tools to regulate their nervous system, like managing their thoughts, taking deep breaths, or grounding themselves to the present moment.
 Anxiety can become a mental health problem if it impacts your ability to live your life as fully as you want to.
 If this is happening, reaching out to a therapist is a good idea.

 What are the symptoms of anxiety?